mikeygough/my-web-assessment/README.md

 ![Example](example.gif)

-It should completed wholley with vanilla HTML, CSS, and JS.
+It should completed with only vanilla HTML, CSS, and JS.

 ## Submission Instructions